web2py/py4web/docs/chapter-13.rst

    - display verification page where user can enter their code
    - upon successful verification, take user to _next_url that was passed to the login page

+Important!
+If you filtered ``ALLOWED_ACTIONS`` in your app, make sure to whitelist the "two_factor" action so not to block the two factor API.

 Auth Plugins